drand/drand/README.md

 drand group <pk1> <pk2> ... <pkn>
 ```
 where `<pki>` is the public key file `drand_id.public` of the i-th participant.

-**NOTE:** This group file MUST be distributed to all participants and MUST be
+The group file is generated in the current directory under `group.toml`.

-stored in the respective application folder (e.g., `$HOME/.drand`).
+**NOTE:** This group file MUST be distributed to all participants !

 #### Distributed Key Generation

 After receiving the `drand_group.toml` file, participants can start drand via:
 ```
-drand run
+drand run <group_file.toml>
 ```

 One of the nodes has to function as the leader which finalizes the setup and
 later also initiates regular randomness generation rounds.
 To start the drand
 daemon in leader mode, execute:
 ```
-drand run --leader
+drand run --leader <group_file.toml>
 ```

 Once running, the leader initiates the distributed key generation protocol to